 These earthworm thrive with farmyard manure, but don’t like soil cultivation, so Rob Fox from Warwickshire, Joe Pell from Nottinghamshire and Rory Lay from Shropshire assessed soil structure and earthworm numbers.

-Daniel Kindred says there were significant yield benefits from using manures, but this was not necessarily from worms and fewer cultivations, as it could have resulted from the extra nutrition from the manure.
+Daniel Kindred at Adas says there were significant yield benefits from using manures, but this was not necessarily from worms and fewer cultivations, as it could have resulted from the extra nutrition from the manure.